callephi/apothi/README.md

 ### For Administrators

 1. Login with admin credentials
-2. Click"Admin Panel" in the hamburger mneu
+2. Click "Admin Panel" in the hamburger mneu
 3. Manage Applications:
    - Create new applications
    - Add versions to existing applications